 Home libraries don’t need to be extravagant.
 Our Vermont home is not large, it’s actually very small in size.
-However, it does have a sunroom off the master bedroom that came with wall-to-wall built-ins.
+However, it does have a sunroom off the master bedroom that comes with wall-to-wall built-ins.
 A perfect room to create a cozy, small home library.
 I hope today’s home library inspires you, friends!

 I came upon this poster of Richard Feynman while working at Apple Inc. as an Education Account Executive a few years ago.
 And while antiquing in Rhode Island, I found this antique wooden frame with its authentic metal nameplate.
 They were a match made in heaven.
 The poster is from a series issued by Apple Inc. in 1998 as part of their “Think Different” marketing campaign.
 I decided to make this the focal point of the home library.

 I adore the look of art and framed pictures hanging on bookshelves.
 It adds such a brilliant character.
-And with Richard Feynman (1918-1988) being one of the great scientists and physicists of our time, I just felt like this was a perfect fit to be displayed as the room’s focal point.
+And with Richard Feynman (1918-1988) being one of our time’s great scientists and physicists, I just felt like this was a perfect fit to be displayed as the room’s focal point.

 I am definitely what one would call a “lifelong learner”.
 I enjoy learning new things and reaching out of my comfort zone.

 I enjoy all kinds of books, with my favorites being historical non-fiction and a great psychological thriller.

 I luv how books create a warm and inviting appearance when they are stacked randomly and out of order.

 Pillows, blankets, and all the cozy deets are a must too for our small home library…